 During the one-hour tour, which ranges in price based on the group size, you’ll climb inside the land owner’s truck to ride out to meet the buffalo where they’re grazing.

-Susan rustled a bag and a herd of hundreds of buffalo enthusiastically ate a trail of food as the truck rolled slowly forward through the rugged terrain.
-We were so close to approaching buffalo, we heard their heavy breathing and occasional moans.
+Susan rustled a bag, and a herd of hundreds of buffalo enthusiastically ate a trail of food as the truck rolled slowly forward through the rugged terrain.
+We were so close to approaching buffalo that we heard their heavy breathing and occasional moans.

 As you drive throughout the park, you’ll see rugged cliffs and open-fields jutting up to lake shoreline.
 Kayakers float their way around Scott State Fishing Lake, and some drop a line hoping for the day’s catch.
 Quiet campers mill about at designated campsites.
 You may see a mountain biker whizzing by on a nearby trail.